 The appeal is obvious.
 One click instead of five.
 But be clear-eyed about what that click does: it grants Zapper’s smart contracts permission to move your tokens through a complex, multi-step operation on your behalf.

-Zapper’s contracts have been audited, most recently verified in March 2026 with no critical issues found.
-That’s reassuring, not absolute.
+On audits, be careful what you take on trust: we could not locate a public, dated audit report for Zapper’s contracts, so an earlier claim here about a “March 2026” clean audit has been withdrawn — assume unaudited-in-public rather than audited-and-clean.
 Any time you batch operations, you concentrate risk — a bug in the routing logic could fail a transaction and, in rare cases, cost tokens.
 For most users, the time and gas saved outweigh that marginal risk.
 If you’re moving an unusually large position, executing manually — swap, approve, deposit — buys you visibility into each step that bundling hides.

 NFT valuation, privacy, and what Zapper sees